linux-system-roles/auto-maintenance/README.md

                      in the README that you do not want to change, you may have to change the README in another way, not using this script, by using sed with a custom regex.
+--extra-script /path/to/executable
+                     This is a script to use to do custom conversion of the role.
+For example, to convert uses of filter plugins to FQCN.
+If you do not specify anything, then it looks for an executable file named `lsr_role2coll_extra_script` in the role root directory, and runs it.
+The arguments such as dest dir, namespace, etc. are passed in via environment variables.
+See the code for the list of environment variables available.
 ```

 ### environment variables